 3. Develop your skill set

-The difference between jobs requiring green skills and candidates that possess those skills means that there’s a large skills gap that’s slowing the shift toward a sustainable economy.
+The discrepancy between jobs requiring green skills and candidates that have those skills represents a large skill gap that’s slowing sustainability efforts worldwide.

 Having a robust set of green skills will make you a competitive candidate.
 You should develop both the soft skills and hard skills needed for a green (or greening) role.

-Hard skills are abilities gained through hands-on experience or training, like proficiency in specific software or programming languages.
-For a sustainability career, hard skills could include solar panel installation or sustainable product design.
+Hard skills are abilities gained through hands-on experience or training, like solar panel installation or sustainable product design.

 Here’s a list of green skills that’ll help make you a top choice for employers: